the real-world value of industry-university partnership

 This kind of research serves as anchors to large-scale scientific innovation but it’s not cost-effective for corporations to develop themselves.
 The funding provided by industry partners is leveraged up to 40 times by universities, meaning that a $50,000 grant creates up to $2 million in additional research.
 By providing crucial funding dollars to universities, student and faculty scientists have the capacity to pursue both fundamental and experimental research, which companies can leverage in real-world applications.

-University-industry partnerships unite the resources of key ecosystem stakeholders and expand the impact of STEM innovation.
+University-industry partnerships unite the resources of key ecosystem collaborators and expand the impact of STEM innovation.
 Government and corporate dollars are maximized to the benefit of all; faculty scientists can pursue and advance trailblazing research; and student innovators gain valuable experience and mentorship while contributing to real-world problem solving.
 From climate change to cancer treatment, university-industry collaboration leads to pioneering solutions to the world’s greatest problems.

 For more information on the achievements of university-industry partnerships, check out the IUCRC website